Urinary Tract Infections

-Urinary tract infections, or UTIs, are common infections that more frequently affect people with short urethras: cisgender women and transgender women who have had vaginoplasty, surgery to create a vagina.
-Most often, UTIs are treated quickly and effectively with antibiotics.
+Urinary tract infections, or UTIs, are common infections.
+They more frequently affect people with short urethras, including cisgender women, transgender women who have had vaginoplasty (surgery to create a vagina), and transgender men who have not had phalloplasty (surgery to create a penis).
+Most often, a UTI is treated quickly and effectively with antibiotics.
 Unfortunately, not all UTIs are treated quickly and some aren’t even identified, particularly among people who have limited or no sensation below the waist or who are unable to speak for themselves.

 Untreated urinary tract infections may spread to the kidney, causing more pain and illness.
 It can also cause sepsis.
 The term urosepsis describes sepsis caused by a UTI.

-A urinary tract infection is an infection in the urinary tract, which runs from your kidneys, through the ureters, the urinary bladder and out through the urethra.
-UTIs are very common and, in general, easy to treat.
+A UTI is an infection in the urinary tract, which runs from your kidneys, through the ureters, the urinary bladder and out through the urethra.
+The infections are very common and, in general, easy to treat.

 A lower UTI, the more common type, affects the lower part of the urinary tract, the urethra and urinary bladder.
 Infection of the urethra is called urethritis and of the bladder is called cystitis.
 If the kidney is infected, called pyelonephritis, this is an upper UTI, as the kidney is the highest part of the urinary tract.